mdancho84/mdancho84.github.io/_drafts/the-most-useful-r-package-you-dont-know-yet.md

 <p class="date text-center">It's not timetk</p>

+But timetk is just _too_ popular.
+Timetk has been downloaded 1,400,000 times.

+#### Time Series Analysis (Page 3)

 **Want to get started with Timetk?** (perfect if you have to solve time series projects for your company.)

-#### Time Series Analysis (Page 3)

-Then check out the Time Series Analysis section on [Page 3 of my R Cheat Sheet](https://www.business-science.io/r-cheatsheet).
+Check out the Time Series Analysis section on [Page 3 of my R Cheat Sheet](https://www.business-science.io/r-cheatsheet).

 ![](/assets/cheatsheet_timetk.jpg)